Burned cars, looted shops: fierce protests continue in the US

-Georgia Governor Brian Kemp introduced an emergency regime at the request of Mayor Keisha Bottoms, to engage up to 500 fighters of the National Guard.
+Georgia Governor Brian Kemp imposed a state of emergency at the request of Mayor Keisha Bottoms to deploy up to 500 National Guard fighters.
 Bottoms herself said: “This is not a protest.
-This is not in the spirit of Martin Luther King Jr. You dishonored our city.
-You dishonored the life of George Floyd. "
+This is not in the spirit of Martin Luther King Jr. You have disgraced our city.
+You disgraced the life of George Floyd. ”

 As of the evening of May 30, curfew was imposed in 25 US cities, writes DW.

 Among them are Atlanta, Los Angeles, Seattle, Chicago, Philadelphia, Pittsburgh, Minneapolis, Cleveland and others.

 Protests are accompanied by riots and clashes with the police.
 Some demonstrators set fire to cars, rob shops and offices.
 Reported injuries from both the police and protesters.

 Authorities in at least eight states involved National Guard soldier or requested their support to suppress unlawful acts and protests.
 In Philadelphia, more than 10 police officers were injured.
 The mayor extended the curfew until 6 a.m. on Monday.
 In Los Angeles, police used batons and rubber bullets to disperse the crowd.
 In Washington, disgruntled residents gather and protest near the White House.

 In Minneapolis, where protests began, police used tear gas.
 A state of emergency and curfew were imposed in Tennessee on May 30 after protesters set fire to a courthouse in Nashville, the state capital.